stefanesco/obsidize/README.md

 obsidize --input export.dms --output-dir my-obsidian-vault --tags ai,claude --links "[[AI Tools]]","[[Notes]]"
 ```

-For full options, run `obsidize --help` (see below for details).
+For the list of full options, run `obsidize --help` (see below for details).

 **Tips**:

-- Backup your Obsidian vault before running.
+- For increased safety: backup your Obsidian vault before running, or use a temporary folder as output and move the created files in your vault manually.
 - Use `--verbose` for detailed output.
 - Output structure: Conversations as individual .md files; projects as folders with overviews and documents.